tomwhite007/withLastestFrom-mocking-issue/README.md

 To prove this, I've created to NgRx effects that do the same job; one using `withLatestFrom` and one using `switchMap` (see file: [dummy-state.effects.spec.ts](https://github.com/tomwhite007/withLastestFrom-mocking-issue/blob/master/src/app/%2Bstate/dummy-state.effects.ts)).
 I have then created two identical unit tests that mock the method that returns the observable within them (see file: [dummy-state.effects.ts](https://github.com/tomwhite007/withLastestFrom-mocking-issue/blob/master/src/app/%2Bstate/dummy-state.effects.spec.ts)).

+Finally, to solve the problem, I've created my own operator `withNextFrom` which serves the same purpose for me as `withLatestFrom`, but doesn't need to be aware of the observable stream's history because it's only interested in the next value (or current one, in the case of Behaviour Subject).

 ## History

 I first noticed this when trying to create a demo using RxJs Marbles Testing library.
 I couldn't understand why my production effects could use Marbles and mocking inside each test, but my demo project could only be mocked on initialisation (rather than inside each test).
 After removing everything piece by piece, I found that the only difference in my Marbles test cases was that my demo NgRx effects were using `withLatestFrom`.